 Are you eligible for an increase?

-Take stock of your personal situation to decide if you would even be eligible for a higher line of credit than you have now.
-To qualify for an Amex credit limit increase, your credit card account has to have been open for at least 60 days.
+You should take stock of your credit score and borrowing history in order to determine your eligibility for a credit limit increase.
+To qualify for an Amex credit limit increase, your credit card account must be open for at least 60 days.
 You also need a good credit score and a positive history of employment and income to qualify.

 3 ways to increase your credit limit with American Express

-Here are a few different ways you could potentially access more available credit with American Express, either with the card you have or a new American Express credit card.
+Here are a few different ways you could potentially access more available credit, either by securing an American Express credit limit increase or applying for a new American Express credit card.

 Request a credit limit increase